Vladislav-Shevtsov/in-silico-MLVA/README.md

 example : 530-insilico_3bp_46bp_2u	TAGCAGTGATACAACTTCGC	ATTAGCAGCAGGTGTACTAGATGGTCTCAATG

-Note: It is important to make sure that you are using tab(\t) as space delimiter
+Note: It is important to make sure that you are using tab(\t) as space delimiter in Primer.txt file

 ### output ###